 Emergency medical kits for remote areas

 This kit is not for specialised workplaces.
-It is for people that do not have easy access to medical help.
+It's for people that don't have easy access to medical help.
 Common users of the kit include:

 You don't have to pay for these kits.
 They belong to and are funded by the Department of Health.